borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

  * `repository_label` <span class="minilink minilink-addedin">New in version
    1.8.12</span>: label of the current repository as configured in the current borgmatic configuration file

+Not all command hooks support all variables.
+For instance, the `everything` and `configuration` hooks don't support repository variables because those hooks don't run in the context of a single repository.

 Note that you can also interpolate in [arbitrary environment variables](https://torsion.org/borgmatic/docs/how-to/provide-your-passwords/).